 - The PgCert presents full-time students the opportunity to complete one short placement in Semester 1 teaching at a Further Education College.

-The programme consists of three taught modules; Skills to Affect Change within Business, Rural Business Dynamics and Integrating Learning with Business needs.
+Introduction The programme consists of three taught modules; Skills to Affect Change within Business, Rural Business Dynamics and Integrating Learning with Business needs.

 People teaching you